Interview by Erika Funke of WVIA.org.

 Q. Wow!
 How did motherhood effect your writing?

 One of the biggest ways was the most surprising.
 I never expected that it would make me far more productive.
 As driven as I’ve always been to write, having a child made me even more determined to use what little time I had.
 In the past, I would let myself ponder over a word or sentence for minutes or longer.

 Now I either write it or leave it blank and get to it later.
 I write whenever and wherever I can.
 If I’m wasting time staring at a blank page because I’m too tired to write, then I force myself to do research or organize notes—anything that would at least be somewhat productive.

 But motherhood also changed my writing in that it made me a better writer.
 Nothing prepares you for the learning curve involved in being a new parent.
 I’ve never learned so much in such a short time under so much pressure.
 I have a far greater understanding of human nature and our place in the world.
 My toddler has not only forced me to live in the moment, but has shown me joy and love in ways I never imagined.
 I’m forever grateful.

 Q. Sounds promising for your future work.
 Speaking of which, what’s next?

-I’ve just started a novel inspired by my great grandmother and her indentured servant, both of whom emigrated from the Netherlands under shady circumstances.
-The tone and voice of the book are very different from The Hollow Ground.
-I miss Brigid’s voice, but it’s also exciting to do something so different.
+The tone and voice is very different from The Hollow Ground.
+I miss Brigid’s voice, but it’s also exciting to work on something so different.